xcalad01/CryptoExchangeRatesTracker/README.md

 * php artisan migrate

 ### Init Data
-You can use tmux sessions as adding 8+ years of data is pretty long running process.
+If no database snapshot is available, you can use tmux sessions as adding 8+ years of data is pretty long running process.

 #### Init db crypto